makocp/ecom_framework/README.md

 For Step 9, I created the Cluster via GCloud Console, see reference below.

+#### Notes
+- Retrieve GCloud Jenkins Initial Pw: `cat /var/lib/jenkins/secrets/initialAdminPassword`
+- ERR_TIMED_OUT Fix: I got this error, when I wanted to connect to the Jenkins server via external IP:8080.
+Important: **connect via http://** and NOT https://
+- Jenkinsfile: In this case, I decided to create a Jenkinsfile directly in the Repo.
+You could write the script also directly in Jenkins, but for me it's more convenient to have a separate File in the Repo for the script.
+- Fix "Failed to connect to repository" error in Jenkins: You need to connect your Github with Jenkins via a personal access token, see tutorial below.

 #### Further Information, References
 - [Setup and Install Jenkins on GCP VM](https://blog.kubekode.org/setup-and-install-jenkins-on-gcp-vm)
 - [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)